kasdihacene/BlogCreator4Engineer/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `production/` directory.
 Use the `--prod` flag for a production build.

+                ng build --prod --output-path production

 ## Running unit tests